 Estimates about the total amount of money that exchanges hands during the tournament varies depending on what is all included in the estimate and who you are asking.
 To look at the full picture, you would need to include bracket contests, office pools, friendly wagers, and sportsbook bets (both physical and offshore/online).
 Broad estimates like this are unlikely to be very accurate because they make a lot of assumptions about how many people participate in these activities, as well as how much money the average person has in play through all of these different options.

 The consensus seems to be that somewhere around $10 billion is put into action as the direct result of the NCAA Tournament.
 This is an aggressive estimate, but it does appear to be the one most commonly cited come tournament time.

 How much money is bet on March Madness?
-It’s tough to say exactly since so much of it is done illegally through local bookies or through online sportsbooks, but we do know the Vegas casinos earn about $100 million each spring.
+It’s tough to say exactly since so much of it is done illegally through local bookies or through online sportsbooks, but we do know the Vegas casinos have seen over $378 million in college basketball betting during the tournament in recent years.
 Some guess that number reflects as little as 1%-4% of the total amount of gambling done in the United States.

 The final way to wager is to take a team’s odds to win the NCAA tournament.
 Here you bet a small amount on a team cutting down the nets in the hopes of a big pay day.
-Even the favorites can earn you four to five times your money back and if you take a Cinderella team that comes through, you can get up to 20, even 50 times your initial wager!
+Even the favorites can earn you four to five times your money back, and if you take a Cinderella team that comes through, you can get up to 20 to 100 times your initial wager!